 Dutch Mountain Trail - 101 km

-There's no signposts on the route, it's recommended to use the Dutch Mountain Trail booklet or the downloadable GPX for the navigation.
+There are no trail signs, so it’s advised to use the Dutch Mountain Trail booklet or the downloadable GPX file for navigation.

 Length: 101 km